river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/README.md

-# SFA_GitHub_Organization_Guidance
+# RCSFA_GitHub_Organization_Guidance
-Date Created: 2023-08-30 by Bibi Powers-McCormack
-Date Updated: 2023-08-30 by Bibi Powers-McCormack
+Date Created: 2023-08-30 by Bibi Powers-McCormack <br> Date Updated: 2023-09-11 by Bibi Powers-McCormack

 This repository is to provide guidance and best practices for how to use the River Corridors SFA GitHub Organization.